adeaver/grammargrove/README.md

 #### Support
 - [X] style index page
 - [ ] add "already have an account?" to index page
-- [ ] redo dashboard to include both user vocabulary and word search
+- [X] redo dashboard to include both user vocabulary and word search
 - [ ] style quiz page
 - [ ] restyle "How it works" section with styled components from quiz and dashboard pages
 - [ ] management command to apply hsk labels to grammar rules and words
 - [ ] populate grammarrules.csv
+- [ ] Add pagination button to user grammar rules display view
+- [ ] Add pagination buttons to grammar rules search result view

 #### Allow users to add words to their list
 - [X] Page to display vocabulary and search within vocabulary